The Case Against Barack Obama: Reviews

-Ben Smith, a writer at The Politico, called the book the "first serious negative biography of Senator Barack Obama".
+Ben Smith, a writer at Politico, called the book the "first serious negative biography of Senator Barack Obama".
 The book's official release date was August 4, 2008.
 According to Smith, the book "occupies a small island in the often-shrill sea of criticism of Obama [...]
 Freddoso opts largely for a fact-based critique, and writes that the viral and overt smears have allowed Obama to evade substantive criticism."
 Smith wrote that the book "rehashes familiar complaints, though in more detail — and often with more nuance, if not much sympathy — than you’re likely to see in the conservative media."

 Jim Geraghty, a writer for National Review and National Review Online, wrote in his review of the book that "Freddoso hones in on [sic] one aspect of the Obama message, the idea that Obama is a reformer, and obliterates it in the manner of a professional demolitions crew."
 Geraghty also compared the book to Jerome Corsi's The Obama Nation.
 "If Obama falls short of his presidential aspiration, his supporters will be quick to attribute it to 'false smears' in Corsi’s book," Geraghty predicted.
 "But any Obama defeat is more likely to be a result of the hard truths in Freddoso’s."
 Geraghty notes that David Freddoso thanks him in the book's acknowledgments section.